How To Write an Appendix in a Business Plan

 The appendix is also a great place to put any other tables or charts you didn’t want to put in the main body of the business plan.
 Depending on the intended audience of your business plan, you may also want to include additional information such as intellectual property documentation, credit history, resumes, etc.

-What is the Purpose of the Business Plan Appendix?
+Why is the Business Plan Appendix Important?

-Several supporting documents should be included in the appendix:
+Supporting documentation should be included in the appendix:

 company financial statements

 Business plans used to raise capital or loan applications will typically need more detailed projections, including monthly, quarterly and/or annual cash flow statements, balance sheets, and income statements.
+Your Appendix must include your full financial projections.
+Be sure to document all the assumptions used in creating your financial projections.

 customers that you serve